 The EIS should describe the possible environmental harm caused by the proposed proposal to environmental values for water as expressed in the Environmental Protection (Water) Policy.
-The EPA Operational Policy Waste water discharge to Queensland waters may be consulted for guidance on how discharge proposals will be assessed.

 Where a licence or permit will be required under the Water Act 2000 to take or interfere with the flow of water, this section of the EIS should provide sufficient information for a decision to be made on the application.
 Similarly, waterway barrier works may need approval under the Fisheries Act 1994, and if so should be addressed in the EIS.